febreno/taskSystem/README.md

 # taskSystem
-manage tasks for users with swagger, ORM, postgres
+manage tasks for users in API .NET core with swagger, ORM, postgres.

 | Endpoints | Route  |
 |---|---|